dharness/react-chat-window/README.md

 ### Message Objects

 Message objects are rendered differently depending on their type.
-Currently text, links, emoji and mixed types are supported.
+Currently text, links, emoji and custom types are supported.
 Each message object has an `author` field which can have the value 'me' or 'them'.

 ``` javascript
 {